CodeBlastr/SYSTEM/README.md

 ## Installation

-* Download the files or if you plan to make changes and submit a pull request, do a clone of the repository.
+* Download the files OR BETTER if you plan to contribute, do a clone of the repository.

-* * Clone with `git clone git://github.com/zuha/Zuha.git [DIRECTORY PATH]`
+* * Clone using the command `git clone git://github.com/zuha/Zuha.git [REPLACE WITH DESIRED INSTALL DIRECTORY PATH]`

+* * Php 5.3 is required, and MySQL 5+.

+* * mod_rewrite and .htaccess must be turned on

+* * * Should have write permissions for all of the directories in "/app/tmp" and the "sites" directory.

 * Create a domain or subdomain name that points to the directory the files are saved to. (**IMPORTANT : You can NOT install to a subfolder.
 Like example.com/zuha**, However you can install with a subdomain, like zuha.localhost, just plain localhost, zuha.example.com, or example.com)